elementor/elementor/readme.txt

 The security of your website is extremely important to us and we take proactive measures to assure that your websites are secure.
 Elementor is ISO 27001 certified, and has a dedicated team of security professionals that implements industry best-practices for maximum security and compliance, 24/7.

-There is also a managed security Bug Bounty program, utilizing the community power by enabling 24/7/365 crowdsourced vulnerability detection."
+There is also a managed security Bug Bounty program, utilizing the community power by enabling 24/7/365 crowdsourced vulnerability detection.

 **Can I buy templates separately?**